Dylan Moore Preview, Player Props: Mariners vs. Astros

-On Saturday, Dylan Moore (.394 on-base percentage in past 10 games, 91 points above season-long percentage) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 7:10 PM ET.
+Dylan Moore and his .394 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Houston Astros and Hunter Brown on August 20 at 1:05 PM ET.

+He mashed two homers in his last appearance (going 2-for-4) in his most recent game against the Astros.

 Dylan Moore Game Info & Props vs. the Astros